 What damages can I recover in a Oregon VA malpractice case?

 FTCA claims may recover economic damages (medical expenses, lost wages, future care costs) and non-economic damages (pain and suffering, emotional distress).
 Punitive damages are not available under the FTCA.
-Oregon state law regarding damage caps may influence your case, so it's important to consult with an experienced FTCA attorney.
+Oregon state law regarding Oregon does not impose a cap on non-economic damages — the cap formerly in ORS 31.710 was struck down as unconstitutional by the Oregon Supreme Court in *Vasquez v.
+Double Press Mfg., Inc.*, 474 P.3d 975 (Or.
+2020), and no state damages cap binds an FTCA award under 28 U.S.C. § 2674.
+Consult an experienced FTCA attorney to evaluate your full damages.